Scullyy/scully_emotemenu/README.md

 - Placement system to choose where you do certain emotes

+- Walk styles can't be abused to run faster

 # State Bags
 | State Bag Name | Replicated | Description |
 | ------------- | ------------- | ------------- |